Hookin2 Hockey 2019

 Hookin2Hockey was developed by Hockey Australia and is designed for boys and girls aged under 10.
 Hookin2Hockey gives young boys and girls the opportunity to learn the basic skills of hockey, develop fundamental motor skills, make friends and have fun while learning how to play hockey.
-The Hookin2Hockey program has been separated into three parts “Come and Try”, “Skills in Action” and “Stick to Hockey”.
+The Hookin2Hockey program has been separated into “Come and Try”, “Skills in Action” and “Stick to Hockey”.

 H2H Come and Try

 The “Come and Try” practice sessions are designed to provide beginners with hockey skills to enable them to start the hockey journey and also allow experienced H2H players to reconnect and continue their skill development.
 It provides active 45 min hockey training sessions for children to learn new skills and have fun playing hockey under a safe and structured program.

 Buderim Rebels will implement a number of “Come and Try” practice sessions to prior to the Easter School Holidays.
 The first two Come and Practice sessions are free of charge and parents who just want their children to have a “try” at hockey are more than welcome to join in.
 Hockey sticks will be available for these sessions by our club.
 Children can use their own hockey equipment if they already have it.
 All children will need to wear shoes and clothes that they can run around on the grass with.

 During this program participants will experience a modified game format, allowing participants to develop their skills through small sided team games.
 It is the bridging program from Hookin2Hockey to traditional club hockey or other social forms of the game.